 How much tax-free cash can I take from my pension ?

+I question I get asked a lot – is how much tax-free cash can I take from my pension.
 Under current UK pension rules, you can usually take up to 25% from each of your pensions as tax-free lump sums, provided the total amount taken is less than £268,275.
-This can be applicable across numerous DB & DC pensions, you aren’t restricted to accessing tax-free sum from only 1 […]
+This […]

 When can I access my pension !